danitcodes/danitcodes/README.md

 ### 📙 Overview

-I am a Ruby/Rails-focused Junior Software Engineer at an ed-tech company, [Open Up Resources](https://www.openupresources.org/), that is working to increase equity in education by making high-quality curriculum openly available.
+I am a Ruby/Rails-focused Software Engineer at an ed-tech company, [Open Up Resources](https://www.openupresources.org/), that is working to increase equity in education by making high-quality curriculum openly available.
 Before taking this position, I completed a Software Development internship at the [NSBE Pro-PDX](https://www.nsbepropdx.org/), was a contract junior developer for [GiftRibbn](https://www.ribbn.io/), and graduated from a 6-month, full-time certificate program in Web & Mobile Development at [Epicodus](www.epicodus.com) Code School in Portland, OR.

 </div>